IBM/ibm-healthcheck-operator/README.md

-# health-service-operator
+# ibm-healthcheck-operator

-Operator used to manage the health service
+Operator used to manage the health check service